 On a less positive note, a few purchasers received gyms with damaged parts.
 Rest assured that if your gym sustains damage in transit, the manufacturer will replace it or the part impacted.

-One purchaser under 5 feet tall said she wasn’t able to maintain correct form when doing some of the exercises.
+One purchaser under 5 feet tall said she wasn’t able to maintain the correct form when doing some of the exercises.

 Total Gym Trainer XLS Trainer Summary